 The company's vehicle assembly plant has an annual production capacity of 550,000 vehicles and represents a capital investment of $2.5 billion; the plant produces the Nissan Altima, Nissan Maxima, Nissan Xterra, Nissan Frontier, and Nissan Pathfinder, and Infiniti JX.

 Nissan North America is based in Franklin, Tennessee.
 Nissan's three US production plants reside in Smyrna and Decherd, Tennessee; and Canton, Mississippi; it also has a plant in Mexico.
 The company serves customers in the US, Canada, Mexico, Puerto Rico, and Guam.

-Sales & Marketing
+Sales and Marketing

 Through its Fleet Sales operations, Nissan North America sells its 11 different brands of Nissan vehicles through a network of 1,100 dealers in the US.
+The company's Canada-based operations have four regional offices and 148 Nissan and 22 Infiniti dealerships nationwide.

-The deep pockets of the company's parent and its alliance with Renault have allowed Nissan's businesses to continue to expand geographically and technologically.
+have allowed Nissan's businesses to continue to expand geographically and technologically.
 The Renault-Nissan Alliance was forged in order to take advantage of the synergies between the two companies.
 The partnership also allows them the opportunity to tackle capital intensive projects, such as electric vehicles, that they would otherwise not be able to afford separately.